 Responsibility for our governance structure lies, in the first instance, with the Corporate Governance Committee, and more generally with the board.
 Board practices are set out in corporate governance guidelines, which the Corporate Governance Committee reviews annually, together with the committee charters.
 The corporate governance guidelines deal with issues such as the board's duties and responsibilities, share ownership guidelines and conflicts of interest.
-The guidelines and committee charters are publicly available at www.thomsonreuters.com.
-In addition, a copy of the corporate governance guidelines has been filed on SEDAR and EDGAR and is incorporated by reference in this circular.
+The guidelines has been filed on SEDAR and EDGAR and is incorporated by reference in this circular.